Aliases for HLA-DQB2 Gene

 GeneCards Summary for HLA-DQB2 Gene

 HLA-DQB2 (Major Histocompatibility Complex, Class II, DQ Beta 2) is a Protein Coding gene.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Among its related pathways are Immune System and CD28 co-stimulation.
 GO annotations related to this gene include MHC class II receptor activity.
 An important paralog of this gene is HLA-DMA.

 UniProtKB/Swiss-Prot for HLA-DQB2 Gene